 1. On UE-1, the V2X Application 1 provides the V2X Application Requirements, including delay requirements, etc., for the PC5 communication, as specified in TS 23.287 [5], clause 5.4.1.1.
 For example, this Application 1 may be requesting a groupcast communication.

-2. Similarly, V2X Application 2 provides the V2X Application Requirements including delay requirements, etc., for the PC5 communication.
+2. Similarly, V2X Application 2 provides the V2X Application Requirements including delay requirements, traffic pattern information if available, for the PC5 communication.
 In this example, the Application 2 may be requesting a unicast communication.

 3. UE-1's V2X layer consolidates requirements from Application 1 and Application 2, and generates a UE level DRX schedule, so that the UE-1 would be able to maximize the DRX off-duration.
+The determination of the DRX schedule can be determined by the UE based on the configuration on the UE, for example as part of the V2X policies associated with the V2X service types.

-4. UE-1's V2X layer sets the AS layer DRX schedule corresponds to Application 1's groupcast communication that is aligned with Application 2's DRX schedule and provides it to AS layer.
+4. UE-1's V2X layer requests the UE level AS layer DRX schedule to AS layer.

-5. UE-1's AS layer applies the DRX schedule for the corresponding groupcast communication.
+5. UE-1's AS layer applies the DRX schedule for the corresponding V2X communication.
+This may require some adjustment according to the AS layer configurations, e.g. the resources pool settings.

+6. UE-1's AS layer provides a response to the V2X layer on the results of the DRX schedule enforcement at AS layer.

-6. UE-1's V2X layer sets the AS layer DRX schedule corresponds to Application 2's unicast communication and provides it to AS layer.
+7. UE-1's V2X layer may further request an AS layer DRX schedule corresponds to Application 2's unicast communication and provides it to AS layer.

-Editor's note: What are included in the SL DRX configuration generated in V2X layer when:

-1) it generates the SL DRX configuration, how does V2X layer understand the TX/RX resource pool adopted in the access stratum;

-Note that a UE can only transmit or receive in a certain resource pool, while the V2X layer could configure the UE to be awake outside such resource pool, which makes it useless

-2) it generates the SL DRX configuration, how does V2X layer try to align the SL DRX with Uu DRX configured by gNB?

-These aspects need to be considered and they are within the scope of RAN work, to align the SL DRX with Uu DRX.
-As such dependent on RAN work.
+Editor's note: The interactions between the V2X layer and AS layer regarding the DRX schedule requests need coordination with RAN WGs.

-7. UE-1 initiates PC5-S and/or PC5-RRC signalling towards UE-2 that is relevant for the Application 2's unicast communication, and then negotiates and confirms the DRX schedule.
+8. UE-1 initiates PC5-S and/or PC5-RRC signalling towards UE-2 that is relevant for the Application 2's unicast communication, and then negotiates and confirms the DRX schedule.
 If there is no existing L2 link with the UE-2, this step also comprises the establishment of the L2 link.